 Kopetz [Kop11, p.
 245] describes how to determine an upper bound for the execution time of machine code commands on a target hardware.
 If the processor of the target hardware has fixed instruction execution times, the duration of the hardware instructions can be found in the hardware documentation and can be retrieved by an elementary table look-up.
 The adding-up of the instruction execution times must be done for all combinations of input and initial state.
 Such a simple approach does not work if the target hardware is a modern RISC processor with pipelined execution units and instruction/data caches.
 While these architectural features result in significant performance improvements, they also introduce a high level of unpredictability.
-Dependencies among instructions can cause pipeline hazards, and cache misses will lead to a significant delay of the instruction execution.
+Dependencies among instruction execution.
 To make things worse, these two effects are not independent.
 A significant amount of research deals with the execution time analysis on machines with pipelines and caches.
 The excellent survey article by Wilhelm et. al. [Wil+08] presents the state of the art of execution time bounds analysis in research and industry in depth, and it describes many of the tools available for the support of execution time bounds analysis.